As part of the State Government’s reform agenda, a new Local Government Act will be drafted.

 - They can form regional councils (entities formed by two or more local governments).

-- They can form regional subsidiaries (neighbouring councils delivering shared services).
+- They can form regional subsidiaries (councils delivering shared services).

 What you’ve told us